tahmidul612/mkvstrip/README.rst

 mkvstrip.py [-h] [-t] -b path -l lang path

 positional arguments:
-  path:                         Path to where your MKVs are stored.
-Can be a directory
-                                or a file.
+  path:                         Where your MKV files are stored.
+Can be a directory or a file.

 optional arguments:
   -h, --help                    show this help message and exit